GET ACTIVE

 If you have any questions, please contact the person responsible for the project at your school at any time.
 You can also send us an e-mail at: tolerance@uos.de

-Please include the name of the “Together for tolerance” project in the subject line.
+Please include the name of the “Together for Tolerance” project in the subject line.

-If you take part in the project, you will complete a total of two short online questionnaires, each on different days during the school year.
+If you take part in the project, you will complete a total of two short online surveys, each on different days during the school year.
 The surveys take place during lesson time and last a few minutes each.

 The regulations of the German Research Foundation (DFG) and the German Society for Psychology (DGP) are intended to ensure that researchers abide by the rules and are fair to everyone involved.
 There is a group of experts at the University of Osnabrück to check compliance with these rules: the so-called ethics committee.
 It takes a close look at projects and checks whether these rules are being followed.
 The ethics committee of the University of Osnabrück also checked this project: we comply with all the rules and the project is therefore ethically unobjectionable.
 When storing, anonymizing and using your data, we comply with the provisions of the GDPR (General Data Protection Regulation).

-A consent form is an assurance that your parents have understood the information and agree to you taking part in the project.
+A consent form is an assurance that both you and your parents have understood the information and agree to you taking part in the project.
 We want to make sure that you and your parents feel comfortable about you taking part in the project.
 If there is anything that you (or your parents) are not comfortable with, you do not have to complete the consent form.
 So if you don’t want to take part in the project, you can say “no” – and not fill in the consent form.

 The consent forms are collected by your teacher before the project starts to ensure that only students who want to and are allowed to take part in the project do so.